mcmoodoo/interest-rate-gov/Journal.md

     - deploy this to anvil!
     - deploy to sepolia
     - write tests to test writing a value
+- scan with gitleaks prior to pushing the repo to remote!

 ## Progress
 1. Successfully sent 1 ether using `cast send` from Anvil's first account to address 0, effectively burning the ether.
 Next, deployed the contract to Anvil.